bbc/gel-typography/README.md

 ## Dependencies

-In order to use the GEL Typography component you will need the following component available:
+In order to use the GEL Typography component you will need the following components available:

 - [GEL Settings](https://github.com/bbc-gel/gel-settings)
 - [GEL Tools](https://github.com/bbc-gel/gel-tools)